 Homemade keto marshmallows seem like they would be a real time consuming difficult thing to make, but it is super easy.

-You can make these with a hand mixer, but I recommend a stand mixer.
+You can make these with an electric hand mixer, but I recommend a stand mixer.
 You have to whip this for ten full minutes to get the fluff developed, and with a hand mixer, it could be a bit much.
-But, I know many of you are determined, so if you don’t have a stand mixer you can make these, just know in advance it’s going to be some hard work.
-Consider it a workout. 😉
+But I know many of you are determined, so if you don’t have a stand mixer you can make these, just know in advance it’s going to be some hard work.
+Consider it a workout. š

 When you add the water to the gelatin, it’s going to look weird.
 The gelatin will clump up and look like a pile of goo.